joshgerdes/jekyll-uno/_drafts/avd-collect.md

 >
 > This script is intended to help support Microsoft Customer Support with assisting customers, but was made publically accessible to assist with MS Support cases and Azure Virtual Desktop diagnostics.

-A lot of the information below, is contained in the script readme and changelog, however, I am supplying in this article for reference and
+A lot of the information below is contained in the script readme and changelog, however, I am supplying this article for reference and to help share this nifty tool.

 ### Script Pre-requisites